Surfing in Ensenada

-Surfing in Ensenada is a by-phrase for hitting one of the most prolific stretches of coastline on the Baja Norte.
-There are some truly legendary point breaks that channel Trestles and neat A-frame reefs for intermediate surfers.
-Working all year round and with thinner lineups than San Diego, this region is primed for surfing road trips.
+Surfing in Ensenada opens up one of the most prolific stretches of coastline on the Baja Norte.
+There are some truly legendary point breaks that channel Trestles.
+And neat A-frame reefs for intermediate surfers.

 An introduction to surfing in Ensenada